 I had to get creative with pairing since I couldn’t pack much.
 The effort paid off; not only did I pack just enough but I still had plenty of room for souvenirs.

 Ok, let’s get down to business.
-First, some tips we found helpful then a list of packing essentials for visiting during the Spring.
+First, some tips we found helpful than a list of packing essentials for visiting during the Spring.

 - Pack layers!
 In the Spring, the weather fluctuates constantly.
 Thankfully, being from the Midwest, I was used to experiencing all four seasons in one day.

 - Bring Sunscreen.
 I was told I would need it every day but that was not the case for me.
 I only needed it at the Bay of Islands.
 (Which I didn’t use—and got burnt—but that’s another story.)